Food Allergy And Packaged Foods

 • A processing aid

-The new Plain English Allergen Labelling (PEAL) law means that the common names of food allergens must be listed on a food label. (e.g. the word egg rather than just the protein in egg which is albumin).
-Food companies need to make these changes by 2026, so up until then you will need to know how to read labels that comply with both the new and old laws.
-Allergy & Anaphylaxis Australia has Food Allergen Cards listing other words for the common allergens and foods the allergens may be in.
+The Plain English Allergen Labelling (PEAL) law means that the common names of food allergens must be listed on a food label (for example, the word egg rather than just the protein in egg which is albumin).
+Allergy & Anaphylaxis Australia has Food allergen cards for the common allergens and foods the allergens may be in.

 READ MORE